-If you want to collaborate on a GitHub, Bitbucket, GitLab, or VSTS project, copy the clone URL directly from your service of choice.
+If you want to collaborate on a GitHub, Bitbucket, GitLab, or Azure DevOps project, copy the clone URL directly from your service of choice.
 We’ll use GitHub as our example below:

 Then, open GitKraken, access the folder in the upper left, and under the Clone tab, paste the repo URL.

 Alternatively, for an even easier clone, select the integration of choice from the Clone tab: